DevExpress/devextreme-react/README.md

 );
 ```

-## <a name="uncontrolled-mode"></a>Uncontrolled Mode ##

-In the uncontrolled mode, a DevExtreme component manages its state internally.
-In this case, you can interact with the component via the underlying widget instance.

 ### <a name="getting-widget-instance"></a>Getting Widget Instance ###
 You can get a widget instance by assigning of a callback function to the component's `ref` attribute.
 This function accepts the mounted DevExtreme Component as an argument, whose `instance` property holds the widget instance.